 Ever wondered what people wore in old Russia?
-You’re not the only one.
-Many are curious about how clothes show status, culture, and daily life.
+You’re not alone.
+Many are curious about how clothing reflects status, culture, and daily life.

 In this article, you’ll learn: